Ekramul Alam

-Ekramul Alam Politician of Natore District of Bangladesh and former member of Parliament for Natore-4 constituency in February 1996.
+Ekramul Alam was a politician of Natore District of Bangladesh and former member of parliament for the Natore-4 constituency in February 1996.

 Political life

 Ekramul Alam was the principal of Bonpara Degree College from its inception.
+He was former principal of Baraigram Degree College.
 He was the president and upazila chairman of Baraigram Upazila BNP.
 He was elected to parliament from Natore-4 as a Bangladesh Nationalist Party candidate in 15 February 1996 Bangladeshi general election.

 Death

 Ekramul Alam died on 26 November 2015.